mohamedrezk122/Old-site/_posts/2022-5-5-diffusion.md

   <div class="caption">3D (6-point) stencil</div>
 </div>

 **Simulation**

 <div style="text-align:center">
   <img src="\assets\images\post_1\animation2.gif" />
   <div class="caption">2D Diffusion equation Simulation</div>
 </div>

+Now, it the time to head the real physical system and how it operates in the form of a brownian motion.

 ## Brownian Motion